 - You want to work less

-This is probably the single greatest misconception that comes with wanting to start your own business.
+This is probably the single greatest misconception that comes with starting a business.
 Not only are you not going to work less, but you are almost guaranteed to be working more than ever before.

 A lot of people are under the impression that as the boss, they are going to be able to delegate all their responsibilities to others.
 That’s not at all true.
 Especially in the early stages of striking out on your own.
 If you are going to make your small business successful, you are going to have to dedicate more time and efforts to your job than ever.

-If your reasons for wanting to start your own business are similar to the ones listed below, then you are on the right track and should start delving further into determining what it will take to get your idea off the ground.
+If your reasons for starting a business are similar to the ones listed below, then you are on the right track and should start delving further into determining what it will take to get your idea off the ground.

 - You feel ready to be in charge

-If you think that you have gained enough corporate experience and are ready to take a leadership role, starting your own business could be a good idea.
+If you think that you have gained enough corporate experience and are ready to take a leadership role, starting a business could be a good idea.
 It will satisfy your need to take a more proactive role in your career and start making important decisions.

 - You have identified a problem you know how to solve